6 Ways to Improve Your Drinking Water Quality

 When it comes to your drinking water, you don’t want to compromise on quality.
 Although the city water in in your area may meet all the guidelines of the Safe Drinking Water Act, the water coming out of your faucet may not.
 You may be exposed to harmful by-products produced during the chlorination water treatment process.
 Or, if you have well water, you may be exposed to harmful bacteria from farm animals, nitrates from fertilizers, pesticides, run-off from septic systems and contaminated water from manufacturing facilities, even if they’re located miles away.

-You can have pure drinking water right at home with a Reverse Osmosis or Ultra Filtration system.
+You can have pure drinking water right at home with a Reverse Osmosis system.
 Enjoy all the health benefits of high quality water, along with tremendous savings (as well as environmental benefits) over bottled water.

 6. Advocate for Investment in the Repair and Replacement of Local Water Infrastructure.